ComputationalMechanobiology/CellAdhesion.jl/README.md

 - Junctions life-span can be computed for different loading histories

-- Different models for the binding and unbinding probabilities are implemented
+- Different models for computing the binding and unbinding probabilities are implemented

 - Junctions with different adhesion molecules, thus bonds with different properties, can be modeled